 - minimize any loss of function caused by pain, joint damage, or deformity

-- slow down or prevent damage to the joints
+- slow down or prevent damage to joints and organs

 Options include medications, physical therapy, occupational therapy, counseling, and surgery.

-Some drugs can help to relieve symptoms and slow disease progression.
+Some drugs can help relieve symptoms and slow the disease’s progression.

-Nonsteroidal anti-inflammatory drugs (NSAIDs): These are available over-the-counter from pharmacies.
-Examples include Advil, Motrin, and Aleve.
-Long-term use and high doses can lead to side effects, such as bruising, gastric ulcers, high blood pressure, and kidney and liver problems.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) are available from pharmacies over the counter (OTC).
+Examples include Motrin, Advil, and Aleve.
+Long-term use and high doses can lead to side effects, including:

-Corticosteroids: These medications reduce pain and inflammation and may play a role in slowing down joint damage, but they cannot cure RA.
+Corticosteroids reduce pain and inflammation and may help slow joint damage, but they cannot cure RA.
 If NSAIDs do not work, a doctor may inject a steroid into the joint.
 Relief is usually rapid, but the effect is variable.
-It can last a few weeks or months, depending on the severity of symptoms.
+It can last a few weeks or months, depending on the severity of the symptoms.

 Disease-modifying antirheumatic drugs (DMARDs)

-DMARDs can slow the progression of the RA and prevent permanent damage to the joints and other tissues by interfering with the overactive immune system.
-A person usually takes a DMARD for life.
+DMARDs affect how the immune system works.
+They can slow the progression of RA and prevent permanent damage to joints and other tissues by interfering with an overactive immune system.
+A person usually takes DMARDs for life.

-TNF-alpha inhibitors prevent inflammation.
-They can reduce pain, morning stiffness, and swollen or tender joints.
+TNF-alpha inhibitors can reduce pain, morning stiffness, and swollen or tender joints.
 People usually notice an improvement 2 weeks after starting treatment.